 Everyone knows spending a little quality time on your yoga mat will help you calm your mind and maybe even find inner peace.
 But, can it sculpt a rock-solid core?
 You bet.
 Yoga isn’t all relaxation and chanting "om" — it’s a powerful, full-body strength routine that recruits the muscles of your core to help you stay balanced.

-We tapped Tanya Boulton, a sought-after instructor at Pure Yoga, to develop a yoga practice that's geared specifically towards amping your abs.
+, to develop a yoga practice that's geared specifically towards amping your abs.
 The routine is a mix of challenging mat exercises and a standing flow, to stretch and strengthen your midsection while elevating your heart rate.
 The practice will also help improve your posture, enhance your mind-body connection through breathwork, and leave you feeling energized — not exhausted.
 Boulton's clients (some of NYC's most stressed-out doctors, lawyers, and CEOs) come to her classes for this specific, efficient style of training that supports balance, both on and off the mat.

 The moves may look simple — there are no intimidating contortions or inversions — but you’ll feel them in your core immediately.
 Boulton, who models the workout here, incorporates a yoga block into some of the postures.
 This helps keep the body in proper alignment and turns on your deep abdominal muscles.

 To do the routine, all you need is a mat, a yoga block (a rolled-up towel or pillow will also do the trick), and maybe a few Arcade Fire tracks.
 Focus on your breath, keep your core engaged, and move through the flow slowly and with intention.
 Click through for the ultimate in abs-asana.

 Photographed by Ben Ritter; Hair and Makeup by Carlo Longo; Styled by Rachel Besser